esi-neuroscience/esi-ntials/shell/README.md

 Use a dedicated script to set up and collect variables and functions that you use in all your codes, see [load_params.sh](./load_params.sh) for details.

+## Use Color-Coded Debug/Info/Warn/Error Messages

+Loading [log.setup](./log.setup) in your scripts, allows you to use "log-levels" in shell scripts.
+See [log_msg.sh](./log_msg.sh) for a minimal usage example.